-What you’re likely imagining is the first stage of detox, commonly known as withdrawal.
+What you’re likely imagining is the first stage of detox, commonly known as “withdrawal.”
 But the reality is drug and alcohol detox does not end the moment the offending substance is no longer present in a person’s system.
-In fact, it can take up to two years for neurochemistry to return to normal.
+In fact, it can take up to two years for the brain’s neurochemistry to return to normal.

-The second stage of detox that takes place after withdrawal, known as post-acute withdrawal syndrome, or PAWS, comes with its own troublesome symptoms and is much less pleasant than its cute acronym would lead you to believe.
+The second stage of detox that takes place after withdrawal is known as Post-Acute Withdrawal Syndrome, or PAWS, and comes with its own troublesome symptoms.
+PAWS symptoms are much less pleasant than its cute acronym would lead you to believe.

 The most important thing that those in recovery need to understand is that recovery takes time.
 If a person goes into detox expecting it to be over within a matter of months, they are far more likely to be unprepared for the journey ahead.

 What are the Symptoms of Post-Acute Withdrawal Syndrome?

 Below is a partial list of Post-Acute Withdrawal Syndrome symptoms that typically accompany this phase of recovery.
 It is essential that anyone going through this stage of detox makes self care a priority in their journey.